dagster-io/dagster/python_modules/dagster/docs/guides/028_to_030_new_concepts.md

         loggers=[define_colored_console_logger('dagster', log_level)],
         context_stack={
             'data_source_run_id': data_source_run_id,
-            'data_source': 'allscripts',
+            'data_source': 'new_data',
         },
     )
 ```

 Notice a few things.
 The bulk of the context creation function is now gone.
-Instead of having to manually create the `AllscriptsFileloadResources`, that is replaced by a class (a `namedtuple`) that is system-synthesized.
+Instead of having to manually create the `FileloadResources`, that is replaced by a class (a `namedtuple`) that is system-synthesized.
 Predictably it has N fields, one for each resource.
 The pipeline-code-facing API is the same, it just requires less boilerplate within the pipeline infrastructure.

 **Configuring a Resource**